Time in status - JQL (common)

 issue in timeInStatus (“statuses”, “condition”, “time”)

-• Returns tasks that spent a certain time in the indicated statuses.
+• Returns issues that spent a certain time in the indicated statuses.

 • The function works in real time.

-• The function takes tasks matching the query “status was in (statuses)” and additionally filters them by condition.
+• The function takes issues matching the query “status was in (statuses)” and additionally filters them by condition.

 issue in timeInStatusByJql (“jql”, “statuses”, “condition”, “time”)

-• It returns tasks from the jql request that spent a certain time in the indicated statuses.
+• It returns issues from the JQL request that spent a certain time in the indicated statuses.

 • The function works in real time.

-• The fewer jql tasks the faster the function works.
+• The fewer JQL issues, the faster the function works.

 issue in timeInStatusByJqlAndWokCalendar (“jql”, “statuses”, “condition”, “time”, “calendar”)

-• It returns tasks from the jql request that spent a certain time in the indicated statuses.
-Calculation of time is done according to the specified calendar.
+• It returns issues from the JQL request that spent a certain time in the indicated statuses.
+Time calculation is done according to the specified calendar.

 • The function works in real time.

-• The fewer jql tasks the faster the function works.
+• The fewer JQL issues, the faster the function works.

 Examples